Witiko/doctoral-thesis/main.md

 judgements (P', R', P'@$k$, MAP', and NDCG') by removing all documents without a relevance judgement from the retrieval results.

+We can also *binarize* graded judgements by selecting which relevance levels will be considered relevant and which relevance levels will be considered irrelevant.
+This allows us to use measures for binary judgements.

 ### Speed

 To evaluate the speed of an information retrieval system, we can measure the